Release date: October 6, 2016Download

 When selecting variables for an association of the Reference Set type using the Generate button in a Change Object activity, the list variables of the entity on the other side of an association are now visible.
 (Ticket 44039)

-In Mendix 7, the server state will move to the client so that the server will be stateless and can be scaled horizontally.
+In Mendix 7, the session state will move from the server to the client so that the server will not contain session states and can be scaled horizontally.
 This has some impact on the Modeler, particularly in the area of non-persistable entities.

 The following abbreviations are used throughout this section: